-CONCLUSION: If the BCC vote to approve the request, this application would be subject to Engineering Conditions of Approval as indicated in Exhibit C.
+If the ZC recommends approval, this application would be subject to CONCLUSION: Engineering Conditions of Approval as indicated in Exhibit C.

-9. Changed Conditions or Circumstances - There are demonstrated changed conditions or circumstances that necessitate a modification.
+Changed Conditions or Circumstances - There are demonstrated changed 9. conditions or circumstances that necessitate a modification.

 The applicant alludes to the fact that golf courses were a standard recreational amenity utilized by many PUDs (Exhibits I and J), and because of its popularity the courses were able to be maintained by the fees that were collected.
 The applicant quotes the New York Times for the reason that the popularity of golf has dwindled and that fewer players provide for less revenue and in turn closure of golf courses.